azat-co/practicalnode/chapter1/chapter1.md

 - Awareness of file changes
 - Node.js program debugging

-# Installing Node.js and NPM
+# Installing Node.js and npm

 Although your operating system (OS) might have Node.js installed on it already, you should update to at least 8.x which is the latest long-term support (LTS) version as of this writing (December 2017).
 In the following subsection, we examine a few different approaches to installing Node.js: